urbste/MultiCol-SLAM/README.md

 ## [Lafida](http://www.ipf.kit.edu/lafida.php)
-First download the indoor dynamic dataset: [dataset](http://www2.ipf.kit.edu/~pcv2016/downloads/indoor_dynamic.zip) Then extract the folder, e.g. to the folder $HOME$/Downloads/IndoorDynamic The executable **multi\_col\_slam\_lafida** expects 4 paths.
+First download the indoor dynamic dataset: [dataset](http://www2.ipf.kit.edu/~pcv2016/downloads/indoor_dynamic.zip) Then extract the folder, e.g. to the folder

+    $HOME$/Downloads/IndoorDynamic

+The executable **multi\_col\_slam\_lafida** expects 4 paths.
 The first is the path to the vocabulary file.
 The second is the path to the settings file.
 The third is the path to the calibration files.
 The fourth is the path to the images.
-In our example, we could run MultiCol-SLAM
+In our example, we could run MultiCol-SLAM:

     ./Examples/Lafida/multi_col_slam_lafida ./Examples/small_orb_omni_voc_9_6.yml  ./Examples/Lafida/Slam_Settings_indoor1.yaml ./Examples/Lafida/ $HOME$/Downloads/IndoorDynamic